ROHANBAIJU/enviromind/PROTOTYPE TEST README.TXT.txt

 Step 2: Have nodejs, python 3.12 or greater, pnpm installed.

-Step 3: Open a terminal and navigate to the directory where the files are installed, and run the command "pnpm install"(this installs all frontend libraries)
+Step 3: Open a terminal and navigate to the directory where the frontend files are installed, and run the command "pnpm install"(this installs all frontend libraries)

 Step 4: Run the pip install command in your python installed directory to install the neccessary libraries for the backend.The neccessary libraries will be available from Requirements.txt

-Step 5: Open flaskbackend_app.py in Backend Directory and run the script to turn on the backend server, you should see the output in the terminal which says that the server is successfully running.
+Step 5: Open enviromind_app.py in Backend Directory and run the script to turn on the backend server, you should see the output in the terminal which says that the server is successfully running.

 Step 6: Open another terminal, or in the terminal where you did pnpm install perform "pnpm dev",(the terminal must be in the directory where the files are downloaded).